 Eco-spun – is a high quality polyester fibre made from plastic bottles so enabling the bottles to be recycled rather than going to landfill.

-Lots of websites sell eco fabrics including: Dragonfly Fabrics (who kindly provided the images for this feature), Fine City Fabrics, Sew Me Sunshine, Lush Fabrics, Bawn, Raystitch, Stoff & Stil, Well Cultivated, The Hemp Shop, Green Fibres, Offset Warehouse and Organic Textile Company.
+Lots of websites sell sustainable fabrics including: Dragonfly Fabrics (who kindly provided the images for this feature), Bobbins & Buttons, Sew Me Sunshine, Simple Life Fabrics, Bawn, Fine City Fabrics, Raystitch, Stoff & Stil, Well Cultivated, The Hemp Shop, Green Fibres, Offset Warehouse and Organic Textile Company.

 Some fabric designers work exclusively with organic fabrics including Cloud 9 Fabrics, Daisy Janie and Birch Fabrics.
 There is more information about eco-friendly fabrics and the processes behind their fabrics on their sites and blogs.

 With the environmental benefits and also the hypo-allergenic and other beneficial properties of these fabrics there seems many reasons to choose these materials.
 So what are you planning that could be made from an eco-friendly fabric?

 This guide to eco-friendly fabrics was contributed by sewing enthusiast Rose Smith.